How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 • Original invoice or certificate of authenticity

-• Technical data (dimensions, weight, frailties)
+• Technical specifications (dimensions, weight, fragile parts)

-Two complementary areas of expertise:
+These are two complementary areas of expertise:

 • Shipping: Technical protocols, packaging, Carrier selection, tracking.